awsdocs/aws-sam-developer-guide/doc_source/sam-property-httpapi-httpapidomainconfiguration.md

 *Required*: No
 *Default*: /
 *AWS CloudFormation compatibility*: This property is similar to the `[BasePath](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-apimapping.html)` property of an `AWS::ApiGatewayV2::ApiMapping` resource\.
 SAM will create multiple `AWS::ApiGatewayV2::ApiMapping` resources, one per `BasePath` specified in this property\.
-*Additional Notes*: SAM will create multiple `AWS::ApiGatewayV2::ApiMapping` resources, one per `BasePath` specified in this property\.
+*Additional notes*: SAM will create multiple `AWS::ApiGatewayV2::ApiMapping` resources, one per `BasePath` specified in this property\.

  `CertificateArn`   <a name="sam-httpapi-httpapidomainconfiguration-certificatearn"></a>
 The reference to an AWS\-managed certificate for use by the endpoint for this domain name\.
 AWS Certificate Manager is the only supported source\.